Vertalo/tezos/docs/009/consensus.rst

 To each block, we associate a measure of `fitness` which determines the quality of the chain leading to that block.
 This measure is simply the length of the chain (as in Bitcoin).
 More precisely, the fitness of a block is 1 plus the fitness of the previous block.
-The shell changes the head of the chain to the valid block that has the highest fitness.

 Baking
 ------